jorilytter/simple-todo/README.md

 Simple todo application written in scala.

-Nothing done yet, just ideas at the moment.

-Service layer written in scala.
+Service layer in scala.

-REST-service written in scala with play 2
+REST-service in scala with play 2.

-Possibly UI with scala and play 2?... or if I lose my mind maybe with js?
+Possibly UI with ...? ...if I lose my mind maybe with js?

-Data storage redis?/mongo?/mariadb?... or implementation for all?
+Currently data stored in a Map in the next phase data storage will be redis?/mongo?/mariadb?... or implementation for all?